 Marketers must be able to analyze the price (to the consumer) that a product has, especially in comparison to competitors.
-Other factors are also taken into consideration such as the established price points and the target consumer’s sensitivity to price fluctuations.
+Other factors are also important.
+Such as the established price points and the target consumer’s sensitivity to price fluctuations.
 The price of a product is the amount that customers pay for it.
-Marketers must relate the pricing to the product’s actual and perceived worth, as well as supplier costs, seasonal reductions, and rival prices.
+Marketers must relate the pricing to the product’s actual and perceived worth.
+As well as supplier costs, seasonal reductions, and rival prices.
 Business leaders may boost the price to give the goods the illusion of being a luxury item in specific situations.

-A good pricing example would be that of clothing brands in the so called fast fashion industry.
+A good example would be that of clothing brands in the so called fast fashion industry.
 ASOS is a multinational casual wear clothes company based in the United Kingdom.
 ASOS, like its competitors—other well-known casual wear businesses like Bershka or Zara—creates low-cost, everyday-wear clothes.
-ASOS stands apart because it develops new, high-quality items.
+It stands apart because it develops new, high-quality items.
 It is able to do so by obtaining fabric from its material manufacturing partners, secure stable, high-quality materials at cheap prices by ordering in big quantities, and consistently pursuing the highest-quality and lowest-cost material available on the market.
 The firm also negotiates directly with its suppliers and has formed strategic ties with high-quality, creative UK suppliers.